turbopape/postagga/README.md

 That is our "Natural language input."

-First step in understanding this sentence is to extract some structure from it so it is easier to interpret.
-One common way to do this is extracting its grammatical phrase structure, which is close enough to what "function" words are actually meant to provide:
+The first step in understanding this sentence is to extract some structure from it so it is easier to interpret.
+One common way to do this is extracting it's grammatical phrase structure, which is close enough to what "function" words are actually meant to provide:

 > Noun Verb Noun

 That was the phrase structure analysis, or as we call it POS (Part Of Speech) Tagging.
 These "Tags" qualify parts of the sentence, as the name implies, and will be used as a hi-fidelity mechanism to write rules for parsers of such phrases.

 **postagga** has tools that enable you to train POS Taggers for any language you want, without relying on external libs.
 Actually, it does not care about the meaning of the tags at all.
-However, you should be consistent and clear enough when annotating your input data samples with tags,on the one hand, your parser will be more reliable and on the other hand, of course, you'll do yourself a great favour maintaining your parser.
+However, you should be consistent and clear enough when annotating your input data samples with tags.
+On the one hand, your parser will be more reliable.
+On the other hand you'll do yourself a great favour maintaining your parser.

 Now comes the parser part.
 Actually, **postagga** offers a parser that needs semantic **rules** to be able to map a particular phrase structure into data.
 In our example, we know that the first **Noun** depicts a subject carrying out some action.
 This action is represented by the **Verb** following it.
 Finally, the **Noun** coming after the **Verb** will undergo this action.

 **postagga** parsers just lets you express such rules so they can extract the data for you.
 You literally tell them to take the first **Noun**, call it **Subject**, take the verb, label it **action** and the last **Noun** will be the **Object** and package all of it into the following data strucutre:

 ```clojure
 {:Subject "Rafik" :Action "Loves" :Object "Apples"}
 ```
-Naturally, **postagga** can handle much more complex sentences !
+Naturally, **postagga** can handle much more complex sentences!

 **postagga** parsers are eventually compiled into self-contained packages, with no single third party dependency, and can easily run on servers (Clojure version) and on the browser (ClojureScript).
 Now your bots can really get what you're trying to tell them!

 # The postagga workflow